jeffry555/SQL_Fun/README.md

 You will also want to use an IDE such as Oracle SQL developer or DBeaver.

 For each project there will be a database create schema script and an init script for each test set.

+The scripts and tests should be run using bash.
+You should only need to set one environment variable DBXP_BIN to the bin of this repo.

+export DBXP_BIN=<path>/SQL_Fun/bin